AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Agent level

+Finally, the masks' last application that I want to present you is to filter agents in a multi-agent configuration in a grid world.
-The latest example of mask use that I want to show you is the one introduced in the article Grid-Wise Control for Multi-Agent Reinforcement Learning in Video Game AI [4].
+This method's implementation is in the following paper: "Grid-Wise Control for Multi-Agent Reinforcement Learning in Video Game AI" [4].

 The abstract of the paper explains well the method of grid control :